 Highlights: The highest trail in the Rockies; interesting and unusual perspective of Lake Louise and in-your-face mountain views of Mt.
 Temple.

-A popular family-friendly hike with zero route-finding issues.
+Parker Ridge is a popular family-friendly hike with zero route-finding issues.
 Quick access to the high alpine along with superb views.
 If you’re heading for the Columbia Icefields a great hike to stretch your legs.

 Distance: 4 km round-trip to the saddle with 272 m of elevation gain, 11 km round-trip to the ridgecrest and 593 m of elevation gain